AdamWills/hellbound-archive/content/english/2019/02/preview-radar-festival-2019.md

 ---
 title: "PREVIEW: Radar Festival 2019"
+edited: false
 date: "2019-02-18"
 categories:
   - "psa"
 tags:
   - "festival"
   - "metal"
   - "prog"
   - "progressive"
 ---

 ## Brand new festival announces first wave of bands

 The brainchild of two promoters in South of England, a brand new festival is emerging: **Radar Festival**, which will be focusing on bands not afraid to push boundaries across the musical spectrum.